jenkinsci/jenkins/CONTRIBUTING.md

 You can just start the executable with [Remote Debug Flags] and then attach IDE Debugger to it.

-To compile and launch a development instance, run:
+To launch a development instance, after the above command run:

 ```sh
 mvn -f war jetty:run